asimpletune/zola-tailwindcss/README.md

 # zola-tailwindcss

 This project is a GitHub template for creating web projects that use the [Zola](https://getzola.org) static site generator, in conjunction with [Tailwindcss](https://tailwindcss.com).
+The [project's website](https://zola-tailwind.spenc.es) is also built from the same repository.

 Below are some details that will help you get started.